linode/docs/docs/development/go/using-cobra/index.md

 ## Installing Cobra

-It is required that you install Cobra before beginning – you can install it by executing the following command:
+You must install Cobra before beginning – you can install it by executing the following command:

     go get github.com/spf13/cobra/cobra

-Cobra comes with its own command line utility named `cobra`, which is usually installed on `~/go/bin/cobra`.
+Cobra comes with its own command line utility named `cobra`, which is usually installed in `~/go/bin/cobra`.
 Although it is possible to create command line utilities without using the `cobra` utility, cobra helps to save time by reducing the overhead and complexity often required to execute these tasks.

 If you wish to learn more about the commands supported by `cobra`, you should execute